intjelic/remofile/docs/index.rst

 .. note::

-    Remofile doesn't claim to be better than FTP but rather offers a better solution for developpers in most situations as it's purposely designed for easier use and integration, At the end, it does the same work but with a saner and more maintainable code on the developer side.
+    Remofile doesn't claim to be better than FTP but rather offers a better solution for developers in most situations as it's purposely designed for easier use and integration, At the end, it does the same work but with a saner and more maintainable code on the developer side.

-    See this :doc:`document </software-design>` for more details.
+    See this :doc:`document </design-decisions>` for more details.

 It's also properly documented and heavily tested.
-Check out the :doc:`user guide </user-guide>` to get you started with using Remofile.
+Check out the :doc:`user guide </getting-started>` to get you started with using Remofile.

 Remofile is... quick
 ^^^^^^^^^^^^^^^^^^^^